V4Fire/Client/src/base/b-slider/README.md

 The component supports a bunch of slots to provide:

-1. `default` to provide the base content of each item.
+1. `default` to provide the base content.

 ```
 < b-slider